All you need to know about the Premier 15s

 Ounsley won Deaf Sports Personality of 2020.Coach - Rachel Taylor, Katy Daley-Mclean and Callum Yorke

-Rachel Taylor, Katy Daley-Mclean and Callum Yorke are the three in coaches in the staff at Sale with each taking on a separate role.
+Rachel Taylor, Katy Daley-Mclean and Callum Yorke are the three coaches in the staff at Sale with each taking on a separate role.

 Former England player Daley-Mclean, who will remain a player at the club, has been named the women's performance lead with Yorke appointed head of operations for women's rugby.